stevemac321/booklets/README.md

 Scholars Edition of the London Baptist Confession.
 Rather than just listing the scripture citation references, this verse prints out the full KJV text of the verse as many versions of the Westminster Confession.
 However, there is more!
 This scholars edition prints out the full text in multiple English, Greek, Latin, and Hebrew versions as well.

 More-Indexes directory contains indexes to the entire Westminister Standards, Keach's Catechism, and the Institutes.

+WCF: A concordance to the WCF (brand new, have not tested it at all, open an Issue if you find bugs).
+Concord.cpp is the code that does it.
+I have a manual "exception" list of words not to include.
+Plus I omit all words shorter an four letters.
+I have an english dictionary database, what would be good to do is filter it out that way.
+Do a look up on every word and only keep nouns, verbs, proper pronouns, etc.